United States Oval Office Address: Use of the Oval Office

+Modern format

-There have been suggestions that the traditional Oval Office address is falling out of favor in the Information Age, with White House aide Daniel Pfeiffer describing it as "an argument from the 80s" when President Ronald Reagan would draw tens of millions of viewers per address (42 in all, the second-most of any president; Nixon ranks first, having given 43).
+There have been suggestions that the traditional Oval Office address is falling out of favor in the Information Age, with White House aide Daniel Pfeiffer describing it as "an argument from the '80s", when President Ronald Reagan would draw tens of millions of viewers per address (42 in all, the second-most of any president; Nixon ranks first, having given 43).
 Television networks are increasingly reluctant to sacrifice airtime for a political purpose.

-President Obama preferred to use the East Room, as in his announcement of the death of Osama bin Laden; Trump prefers to use the Diplomatic reception room.
+In recent years, presidents have addressed the country in other White House settings.
+Barack Obama made several major speeches from the East Room, including an address on the Syrian civil war in 2010 an announcement of the death of Osama bin Laden, and an announcement of the withdrawal of 10,000 troops from Afghanistan.

+Donald Trump used the Diplomatic Reception Room for several major announcements, including recognizing Jerusalem as the capital of Israel, the withdrawal of the United States from the Iran nuclear deal, and addressing the government shutdown in 2019.

+During his presidency, Joe Biden used the White House Cross Hall or Roosevelt Room for major addresses.
+He delivered an announcement of a ceasefire and hostage deal in the Gaza war from the Cross Hall.
+From the Roosevelt Room, he addressed pro-Palestinian protests on college campuses, the fall of the Assad regime in Syria, and raising the debt ceiling during budget negotiations in 2023.

-The tradition of the prime-time Oval Office address has continued into the Trump and Biden presidencies, with the address of January 8, 2019 during the government shutdown being the first time that Trump requested airtime.
+However, the tradition of the prime-time Oval Office address has continued into the Trump and Biden presidencies.
+The address of January 8, 2019, during the government shutdown was the first time that Trump requested airtime.
+The address of June 2, 2023, during the debt-ceiling crisis was the first time that Biden requested airtime.